lordxexsteros/Mtemp-converter/README.md

 # Temperature Converter

 A simple C++ program that converts temperatures between Celsius and Fahrenheit.
-The program prompts the user to enter a temperature in one unit and then converts it to the other unit.
+The program prompts the user to enter a temperature in one unit that you want converts you will need to the temp.

 ## Features